Frequently Asked Questions

-Dispense MagazineThis is the 20th installment in our weekly series, “Let’s Talk Terpenes,” published every Monday.
+Dispense MagazineThis is the 26th installment in our weekly series, “Let’s Talk Terpenes,” published every Monday.
 For more information, read the introduction to this series, “Let’s Talk Terpenes: A Guide For Medical Marijuana Patients.”
-Today, our focus is on cymene, also referred to as p-cymene.
-This compound is considered a secondary monoterpene due to the low The post Let’s Talk Terpenes – Cymene appeared first on Dispense Magazine.
+Today, we’re featuring farnesol, an acyclic sesquiterpene alcohol found in the cannabis plant.
+The terpene can also be found in peaches, lemon The post Let’s Talk Terpenes – Farnesol appeared first on Dispense Magazine.

-Dispense MagazineThis is the 19th installment in our weekly series, “Let’s Talk Terpenes,” published every Monday.
+Dispense MagazineThis is the 25th installment in our weekly series, “Let’s Talk Terpenes,” published every Monday.
 For more information, read the introduction to this series, “Let’s Talk Terpenes: A Guide For Medical Marijuana Patients.”
-Phytol is considered an acyclic diterpene, present in cannabis extracts as a breakdown product of chlorophyll and tocopherol.
-While phytol does emanate The post Let’s Talk Terpenes – Phytol appeared first on Dispense Magazine.
+Todays’ featured terpene is cedrene, a sesquiterpene commonly found in cedar as well as the cannabis plant.
+As one of the secondary The post Let’s Talk Terpenes – Cedrene appeared first on Dispense Magazine.

-Dispense MagazineThis is the 18th installment in our weekly series, “Let’s Talk Terpenes,” published every Monday.
+Dispense MagazineThis is the 23rd installment in our weekly series, “Let’s Talk Terpenes,” published every Monday.
 For more information, read the introduction to this series, “Let’s Talk Terpenes: A Guide For Medical Marijuana Patients.”
-Pulegone is a secondary monoterpene known for its sweet, minty aroma, comparable to menthol.
-This terpene is commonly found in the leaves The post Let’s Talk Terpenes – Pulegone appeared first on Dispense Magazine.
+Today we’ll be highlighting fenchol (also known as fenchyl alcohol), one of the obscure monoterpenoids found in the cannabis plant.
+The distinctive The post Let’s Talk Terpenes – Fenchol appeared first on Dispense Magazine.